 What was your favorite memory from high school?

 I loved going to school dances with my friends, who I still keep in touch with today.
 We had a blast!
-When I was in high school, Mr. Larry Herrera (our Special Project coordinator) and his wife, Mrs. Sara Herrera, were the ASB advisors, and we had so many dances and fun activities.
+When I was in high school, Mr. Larry Herrera and his wife, Mrs. Sara Herrera, were the ASB advisors, and we had so many dances and fun activities.
 I loved being in ASB as a senior.
 My best friend, Lauren, and I would always participate in all the cool ASB activities like twin dress-up days and dances.

-Who was your favorite teacher in high school?
+Who was your teacher in high school?

 What is your favorite style trend from high school?